camillelamy/explainers/coop_reporting.md

 - *disposition*: either "enforce" or "reporting" (depending on whether we're in report-only mode)
 - *effective-policy*: the *value* or *report only value* of the COOP page
+- *blocked-window-url*:
+	- the **opener document URL for reporting** if the COOP page is trying to access its opener
-- *blocked-window-url*: depending on the other window being accessed, the **opener document URL for reporting**, the **openee document URL for reporting** or the **other documents in the browsing context group URL for reporting**, as defined in the **Safe URLs for reporting** section
+	- the **openee document URL for reporting** if the COOP page is trying to access a page it opened
+	- the **other documents in the browsing context group URL for reporting** in other cases
+	> All are defined in the **Safe URLs for reporting** section.
 - *violation*: "access-from-coop-page"
-- *property*: the window property being accessed
 - *source-file*, *lineno*, *colno*: if the user agent is currently executing script and can extract a source file's URL, line number and column number from the global object, set those accordingly.

 > The report for blocked access from the COOP page should also notify ReportingObservers, unlike the rest of the reports described in this page.

-When the document is notifed of a **blocked access to the COOP page from another window**, it should generate a report for the COOP document URL, the current environment and the following body:
+When the document is notifed of a **blocked access to the COOP page from another same-origin window**, it should generate a report for the COOP document URL, the current environment and the following body:

 - *disposition*: either "enforce" or "reporting" (depending on whether we're in report-only mode)
 - *effective-policy*: the *value* or *report only value* of the COOP page
+- *blocked-window-url*: the URL of the other window being accessed
+> In this case, the other window URL is same-origin so it is safe to report.
+- *violation*: "access-to-coop-page-same-origin"
+- *source-file*, *lineno*, *colno*: if the user agent is currently executing script and can extract a source file's URL, line number and column number from the global object, set those accordingly.

+When the document is notifed of a **blocked access to the COOP page from another cross-origin window**, it should generate a report for the COOP document URL, the current environment and the following body:

+- *disposition*: either "enforce" or "reporting" (depending on whether we're in report-only mode)
+- *effective-policy*: the *value* or *report only value* of the COOP page
+- *blocked-window-url*:
+	- the **opener document URL for reporting** if the window trying to access the COOP page is its opener
+	- the **openee document URL for reporting** if the window trying to access the COOP page was opened by the COOP page
-- *blocked-window-url*: depending on the other window being accessed, the **opener document URL for reporting**, the **openee document URL for reporting** or the **other documents in the browsing context group URL for reporting**, as defined in the **Safe URLs for reporting** section
+	- the **other documents in the browsing context group URL for reporting** in other cases
+	> All are defined in the **Safe URLs for reporting** section.
-- *violation*: "access-to-coop-page"
+- *violation*: "access-to-coop-page-same-origin"
-- *property*: the window property being accessed
+- *property*: the name of the property being accessed.

 ## Security and privacy considerations